-Goetz comes to Minnesota from Butler University, where she was an associate athletic director and the senior woman administrator since August 2008.
+Goetz came to Minnesota from Butler University, where she was an associate athletic director and the senior woman administrator from August 2008 to February 2013.

 While at Butler, Goetz served as the sport administrator for softball, volleyball and the men's and women's soccer programs.
 She previously supervised the men's and women's cross country and track and field programs.
 Goetz also worked closely with both of Butler's basketball programs and was the liaison for the women's team for post-season play.

 During her time at Butler she was responsible for all aspects of compliance and eligibility, which included monitoring and adhering to all university, conference and NCAA rules.
 Goetz, who oversaw Title IX reviews and monitored the gender equity plan, was also responsible for all athletic department reports, including the university program evaluation, APR, GSR and EADA.
 She also worked closely with budget and financial aid matters.

 Goetz was an accomplished collegiate soccer player and earned All-America recognition at Brevard College in North Carolina before heading to Clemson.
 She would lead the Tigers to a combined 29-11-1 record over the next two years.